-Option Description System Info Displays the System name, BIOS Version number, BIOS Date, Asset Tag, Service Tag, and Ownership Tag.

-CPU Info Displays the following information for each CPU installed in the system: CPU Bus Speed, Processor ID number, Processor Clock Speed, Processor Cache Size, and whether the CPU is Hyperthreading Capable.
+Option Description System Info Displays the System name, BIOS Version number, BIOS Date, Service Tag, Express Service Code, and Asset Tag.
+Processor Info Displays the following information for the processor installed in the system: Processor Type , Processor Clock Speed , Processor Bus Speed , Processor Cache Size , Processor ID number, whether the processor is Hyperthreading Capable , and if the processor has 64-bit Technology .
 Memory Info Displays the amount of Installed Memory, Memory Speed, Memory Channel Mode, and a description of the Memory Technology.
+This option also displays a table that describes the memory size, whether the memory module is ECC capable, single or dual rank, type, and organization.
 Date/Time Resets the system's internal calendar and clock.
+Boot Sequence Determines the order in which the system searches for boot devices during system startup.
+Available options can include the diskette drive, CD drive, hard drives, and CERC 2s.
+(Diskette drive default)